LowellObservatory/Camelot/README.md

 Prototype for grabbing the current GOES-16 data and manipulating it ourselves for display, so we don't have to depend on anything else for the DCT & NightWatch.

+*Further development moved to moved to [NightShift](https://github.com/LowellObservatory/NightShift)*

+## RadarLove

+Prototype for grabbing and plotting the current NEXRAD radar for a particular radar site.
+Same raison d'être as GOESMcGOESFace.

+*Further development moved to moved to [NightShift](https://github.com/LowellObservatory/NightShift)*

 ## WebcamMcWebcamface

 Prototype for grabbing the current image from a webcam or set of webcams.
 Can be used with any webam that has a simple cgi-bin type interface that returns a picture when you issue an authenticated HTTP GET request to the right URL.

+*Further development moved to moved to [NightShift](https://github.com/LowellObservatory/NightShift)*